-- 19. The low lying slopes and gently rolling slopes contain no observed slope instability features. - 20.
-The moderately steep to steep slopes contain primarily regolith type slope instability features associated with shallow soil creep and slumping ground.
+- 19. The low lying slopes and flats contain no observed slope instability features. - 20.
+The steeper portions of the moderately steep gully side slopes and ridge crest side slopes contain regolith type slope instability features associated with shallow soil creep and slumping ground.
 The steeper slopes also contain semi-circular shaped gully head formations in places which may represent the remnants of old highly eroded landslides.
-These features become more apparent within the western portion of the subdivision off Ridge Road.
 Further investigation of these features is warranted for subdivision consent given the potential impact on subdivision development.
 Otherwise, the moderately steep slopes do not contain any deep-seated and/or large-scale slope instability features.